IG is currently a Business Development Executive with over ten years of experience in different industries.

 Every brainstorming session should yield answers to present or imagined problems.
 Participants are encouraged to do a brain-writing session on their own before the brainstorming session begins.

 As mentioned earlier; participants shall consider emergencies that have occurred in the past and those that have not.
 If you can imagine a risk; then it is possible.
-However, knowledge not enough to keep risks in check because there are occurrences that you never imagined could occur, yet they happened.
+However, knowledge is not enough to keep risks in check because there are occurrences that you never imagined could occur, yet they happened.

 There are several considerations to make during planning for foreseeable risks.
 The identification, impact, possibility of occurrence, profile and mitigation strategy should all be in place for known emergencies.
 For unknown emergencies, it is wise to earmark a reasonable amount of resources.